tenchi-security/zanshin-cli/README.md

 **Options**:

-* `--following-ids UUID`: Only list alerts from the specified scan targets
+* `--following-ids UUID`: Only list alerts from the specified following organizations
 * `--cursor TEXT`: Cursor for pagination
 * `--persist / --no-persist`: Persist  [default: False]
 * `--help`: Show this message and exit.

 ### `zanshin alert update`

-Updates the alert.
+Update a specific alert's state, labels, and add optional comments for certain state transitions.

 **Usage**: